browserengineering/book/book/invalidation.md

 recomputing `children` based on dirty flags.
 That's because recomputing `children` is slow, but most other fields are really fast to compute.
-Checking dirty flags takes time and adds code clutter, so we only want to do when it's worth it.
+Checking dirty flags takes time and adds code clutter, so we only want to do it when it's worth it.

 ::: {.further}
 In real browsers, the layout phase is sometimes split in two, first